grinnell-cs/csc151-images/pages/syllabus.md

 I recognize that there are times where you want to do this, *e.g.*, uploading projects to Github for your resume or to show to friendds and family, and so I encourage you come talk to me in advance, so that we can ensure that you upload a meaningful project that does not run afoul of this policy.

-### AI programming assistants
+### ChatGPT, LLMs, generative AI, and similar tools

-Please avoid the use of AI-based programming assistants, such as ChatGPT or Microsoft IntelliCode in this course.
+You may not use of AI-based programming assistants, such as ChatGPT or Microsoft IntelliCode in this course.

+You also may not use AI-based writing tools, such as Grammarly, in this course.

+If you find it appropriate or necessary to use Google Translate for this course,  you may do so.
+Please cite Google Translate if you use it in preparing work for the course.

+If you are considering using another similar tool, please check with your instructor for permission before doing so.

 ## Other issues